-Pitches and licenses
+Pitches and Licences

-Mobile proprietors intending to sell in public places, including streets, markets, public footpaths, car parks and other areas, will require 'mobile trading' permission from the Business Licencing Unit (Population Office).
-You will also require consent from the landowner, typically Jersey Property Holdings or the Parish authorities to trade on their land.
+Mobile unit proprietors intending to trade in public places, including streets, markets, public footpaths, car parks and other areas, will require a licence or consent.
+In most cases you will need to contact Jersey Property Holdings to obtain a licence.
+In other cases, you will need to contact the Parish authorities directly.